kivy/kivy-ios/docs/proposals/00-overview.md

 It is **no longer** responsible for:

 - Building Python or OpenSSL or libffi (use Python.xcframework).
-- Compiling C/C++ libraries from source on the user's mac (use pre-built artifacts produced by a separate Kivy-owned central builder).
+- Compiling C/C++ libraries from source through a kivy-ios build pipeline (use pre-built artifacts produced by a separate Kivy-owned central builder).
+The lone exception is Swift Package Manager *source* dependencies, which **Xcode's** own package manager compiles — kivy-ios writes no build logic for them; see [spec 07](07-swift-packages.md).
 - Compiling Python extension modules from source on the user's mac (use iOS wheels).
 - Maintaining ~50 recipes (those that survive relocate to per-library Kivy-owned sibling builder repos following the `kivy/<library>-builder` pattern; pure-Python and Python-with-C-extension wheels publish to PyPI).